top of page

 You might still have off days.
 You might still order takeout three nights in a row and call it self-care.
 That’s fine.
 We’re aiming for mostly okay, not a curated wellness routine.

-From a nervous system perspective, this is where there’s enough safety for regulation, reflection, and choice (Porges, 2021).
+From a polyvagal theory perspective, this is where there’s enough safety for regulation, reflection, and choice (Porges, 2022).

 You’re not just reacting anymore—you have some space.